-6.2 Multiple intermediaries
+6.3 Multiple intermediaries

-In the analysis above, I showed that one intermediary can implement the second best.
-However, Proposition 2 does not rule out multiple intermediaries.
-For example, a position limit of four can be implemented by four intermediaries, each setting a position limit of one.31 To see that, adjust the trading game by assuming more than one location, such that each location has its own intermediary (planner) who can observe only the information that is reported to it.
+The analysis above shows that one intermediary can implement the second best, but Proposition 2 does not rule out multiple intermediaries.
+For example, a position limit of four can be implemented by four intermediaries, each setting a position limit of one.31 To see that, adjust the trading game by assuming more than one location, such that each location has its own intermediary (planner) who can observe only the information that is reported to him.
 Each agent shows up for trade in a randomly chosen location.
 Initially, an agent must trade in the location where he shows up, but if an agent decides to stay for additional rounds, he can switch back and forth among the different locations.
 Pairwise matching in each location is as in the original game, and an agent can communicate only with the intermediary in the location where he is.
 The game above has an equilibrium in which every agent enters one contract and reports his information truthfully to the intermediary in his original location.